Falls From Terrace or Balcony

 Falls from height are far more common in urban rather than rural areas, simply because there are a greater number of tall structures.
 The risk is sizeable, though, in vacation destination areas, where beachfront property owners tend to build high rise condos and hotels.

-The American Journal of Emergency Medicine, using data from the U.S. Consumer Product Safety Commission and the National Electronic Injury Surveillance System, reported in 2011 that there were an estimated 86,500 balcony-fall injuries treated in hospital emergency departments between 1990 and 2006.
+The American Journal of Emergency Medicine, using data from the U.S. Consumer Product Safety Commission and the National Electronic Injury Surveillance System, reported an estimated 86,500 balcony-fall injuries were treated in hospital emergency departments between 1990 and 2006.
 Most falls ranged from 5 feet to 87.5 feet.

 - 70 percent were male;